beeware/toga/docs/reference/api/containers/splitcontainer.rst

 This only specifies the initial split; the split can be modified by the user once it is displayed.
 If a flex weight isn't specified, a value of 1 is assumed.
-The miniumum flex weight is 1; any smaller value will be interpreted as 1.
+The minimum flex weight is 1; any smaller value will be interpreted as 1.

 Reference
 ---------